Advising FAQs for current students

 Advising 101: What is Academic Advising?

 Your advisor is there to help.
-If you have questions or concerns about your classes, need permission to enroll, have no idea what to major in (let alone what career path to choose), need tutoring, want to get involved in campus but aren't sure how, just ask your advisor!
-S/he is there to answer your questions and help guide you successfully through college.
-Happy student = happy advisor.
+If you have questions or concerns about your classes, need permission to enroll, have no idea what to major in (let alone what career path to choose), need tutoring, want to get involved in campus but aren't sure how, just ask your advisor, who is there to answer your questions and help guide you successfully through college.

 Who is my advisor?